 Maybe we would be better off if we learned how to experience life as children do – in the present.
-Or, maybe there is a much bigger healing that needs to take place on the planet right now.

-I don’t know.
-But, this much I do know… regardless of what happens while we’re here, and for however much time we exist on this planet (a short time or a long time), I believe there is a purpose for us.
+I don’t really know.
+But, this I do know… regardless of what happens while we’re here, and for however much time we exist on this planet (a short time or a long time), I believe there is a purpose for us.
 I believe we are here to experience this life and all it offers, both the good and the bad.
-And, even when we can’t see light in the darkness, we need to continue “feeling” our way around this human existence to the best of our ability.
+And, even when we can’t see light in the darkness, we need to continue “feeling” our way around this human experience to the best of our ability.
 Knowing that somehow and in some way, something greater may be happening for the good of all humanity.